neoliberal/subreddit_css/sidebar.md

 ##About Us

 With collectivism on the rise, a group of liberal philosophers, economists, and journalists met in Paris at the Walter Lippmann Colloquium in 1938 to discuss the future prospects of liberalism.
-While the participants could not agree on a comprehensive programme, there was universal agreement that a new liberal (neoliberal) project, able to resist the tendency towards ever more state control without falling back into the dogma of complete laissez-faire, was necessary.
+While the participants could not agree on a comprehensive program, there was universal agreement that a new liberal (neoliberal) project, able to resist the tendency towards ever more state control without falling back into the dogma of complete laissez-faire, was necessary.
 This sub serves as a forum to continue that project against new threats posed by the populist left and right.

 We do not all subscribe to a single comprehensive philosophy but instead find common ground in shared sentiments and approaches to public policy.